ywkim/omgpt/README.md

    > Check the current status of git, track and commit the newly written source code with a nice commit message
    ```

-Remember, the goal of OMGpt Shell is to understand your commands in in your preferred language and convert them to appropriate shell commands.
+Remember, the goal of OMGpt Shell is to understand your commands in your preferred language and convert them to appropriate shell commands.

 ## 🔧 Configuration